dpsenner/libvirt-administration-tools/CONTRIBUTING.md

 ## Writing patches

 When contributing to this repository please think of yourself of being a story teller.
 Someone else is going to review your changes and will have to make a sense of it.
 If the reviewer has a story to read it helps a lot to put a meaning into all the modifications.
-On the other hand, if a story is complicated and is too hard to follow and understand, a reviewer will most likely give up reading it and simply refuse the pull request.
+On the other hand, if a story is complicated and is too hard to follow and understand, a reviewer will most likely give up reading it and simply refuse to apply the patches.

 ## Gitflow